Brownian particles driven by spatially periodic noise: Free particle case

 Clearly, the first-order correction of (\ref{14}) and (\ref{15}) coincides with equations (\ref{12}) and (\ref{13}) in the limit $\nu\to1$.
 Moreover for $\nu=0$ we recover the white noise case solved by Einstein \cite{einstein_uber_1905}.

-We now define an {\it effective potential of the mean displacement} as follows.
-First we fix the effective force of the mean displacement such that this force produces the same drift for a particle with space-independent noise as that for a force-free particle under space-dependent noise, i.e. this effective force can be viewed as a substitute source for the drift when only white noise is considered.
+We now define an {\it effective potential of the mean displacement} such that a particle subject to this potential and constant white noise will experience the same average drift as a particle in a space-dependent noise landscape.
+In other words, following the spirit of the mapping proposed by Büttiker \cite{buttiker_transport_1987}, the effective force resulting from this potential can be viewed as a substitute source for the drift when only white noise is considered.
 Hence we define this force $F_M(x)$ up to a friction coefficient prefactor $\gamma$ as the first coefficient of the short-time expansion of the MD

 as follows

 The effective potential of the mean displacement is then defined by $V_M(x)=-\int_0^xF_M(x')dx'$ yielding